Tag: things to know about Marrakech

 Image by Freebird Tracey.

-From the outside, it doesn’t look all that inviting, but the food is entirely another story.
+From the outside, the restaurant looks humble, but the food is another story entirely.

 Image by Freebird Tracey.